We aim to achieve tangible changes in the lives of people working in banana and pineapple chains that incorporate:

-- Fair and ethical trade practices, based on a fair living wage, equitable distribution of value along the chain, and competitive market access for small producers.
+- Fair and ethical trade practices which are based on a fair living wage, equitable distribution of value along the chain, and competitive market access for small producers

-- Dignity at work and respect for labour and trade union rights.
+- Dignity for workers and respect for labour and trade union rights

 Our priority activities

-- Building of capacity for workers and their trade unions in producer countries to secure collective bargaining agreements, respect for labour rights, living wages and Decent Work.
+- Build the capacity for women and men workers and their trade unions in producer countries to secure their labour rights and living wages including through Collective Bargaining where possible.

-- Raising consumer awareness of the true costs of tropical fruit production and engaging them in action in support of our campaigns and urgent actions.
+- Raise consumer awareness of the true costs of tropical fruit production and engage them in action to tackle abusive corporate practices and Make Fruit Fair!

 - Explore the use of community gardening as a means of educating young people about global sustainable development and the significance of biodiversity, poverty reduction and a decent life for all.